mondskiez/ansible_control/README.md

 Existing Ubuntu Server with OpenSSH enabled and a user with sudo privileges

-:ballot_box_with_check: A. Create an ssh-key pair on Windows or Linux/MacOS
+:arrow_forward" A. Create an ssh-key pair on Windows or Linux/MacOS

 ```rust
 $ ssh-keygen -t ed25519 -C "add your comment for this key"
 ```

-:ballot_box_with_check: B. SSH-keygen will ask for a location to save the file, remember to replace the resulting id_*** to something memorable like
+:arrow_forward: B. SSH-keygen will ask for a location to save the file, remember to replace the resulting id_*** to something memorable like

 ```rust
 C:\Users\YourUser/.ssh/yournewkey
 ```

-:ballot_box_with_check: C. The ssh-keygen will then generate your key pair to the location you specified using the filename your inputted in the location.
+:arrow_forward" C. The ssh-keygen will then generate your key pair to the location you specified using the filename your inputted in the location. git

-:ballot_box_with_check: D. Copy your ssh-key to the remote server
+:arrow_forward" D. Copy your ssh-key to the remote server

-1. :arrow_forward: Windows:
+1. :small_orange_diamond: Windows:

 ```rust
 cat C:\Users\youruser/.ssh/yournewkey.pub | ssh -p 22 remoteuser@remote-server-ip "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
 ```
-2. :arrow_forward: Linux/MacOs:
+2. :small_orange_diamond: Linux/MacOs:

 ```rust
 $ -ssh-copy-id ~/.ssh/yournewkey remoteuser@remote-server-ip